When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Introduction

 This paper is organized as follows.
-Section~\ref{sec:data} describes the archival compilation of SMBH mass, distance, and inclination; newly conducted SMA observations; ALMA and VLA archival compilation; and CASA fitting for continuum extraction.
-Section~\ref{sec:results} presents the primary candidates of megamaser disk AGN for BHS imaging using SVLBI; the required astrometric precision in the BHS image and in megamaser disk measurements of the dynamical center that is necessary to detect spin-dependent offsets between the BHS and the dynamical center; and the flux densities of the sample at submm-mm wavelengths, accounting for thermal-dust contamination, extended-jet emission, and intrinsic variability.
-Section~\ref{sec:individual-sources} provides source-by-source discussions of NGC~4258, NGC~1194, NGC~3079, NGC~4945, Circinus, and NGC~1068.
+Section~\ref{sec:data} describes the archival compilation of SMBH mass, distance, and maser disk orientation; newly conducted SMA observations; ALMA and VLA archival compilation; and CASA fitting for continuum extraction.
+Section~\ref{sec:results} presents the primary candidates of megamaser disk AGN for BHS imaging using SVLBI; evaluates the proposed spin-offset measurement in NGC~4258 by separating the formal 230~GHz BHS centroid precision from the limiting uncertainty in 22~GHz maser astrometry; and presents the flux densities of the sample at submm-mm wavelengths, including contamination bounds and a variability check on the reliability of the continuum estimates.
+Section~\ref{sec:individual-sources} provides individual discussions of NGC~4258, NGC~1194, NGC~1068, NGC~3079, NGC~4945, and Circinus.
 Section~\ref{sec:conclusion} summarizes our conclusions.